Alicepinch/everything-vegan/README.md

 [Eating Vegan Live Site](https://eating-vegan.herokuapp.com/)

-“Eating Vegan” is an online community where users can create and explore new exclusively vegan recipes with each other.
+Eating Vegan is an online community where users can create and explore new exclusively vegan recipes with each other.
 Users of "Eating Vegan" will have the option to create an account where they will be able to login to create, read, update and delete Vegan recipes.

 ## Table of Index:
 - [UX](#ux)